Stanford and Arizona meet in all Pac-12 NCAA title game

 Arizona didn’t need any last-second karma to beat the Huskies.
 Wildcats All-America Aari McDonald scored 26 points and the team played stifling defense on UConn, holding them to 22 points in the first half and leading by 10.
 UConn got within five with a minute left, but could get no closer.

+”No one thought we’d win, no one thought we’d be here,” Barnes said. ”We don’t care.
+We believed in each other.
+We believed, our team believed.”

-The win made Adia Barnes the first coach to lead her alma mater to the championship game since Sonja Hogg guided Louisiana Tech to the first NCAA title in 1982 and was the runner up in 1983.
+The win made Barnes the third coach to lead her alma mater to the championship game, joining Sonja Hogg who guided Louisiana Tech to the first NCAA title in 1982 and was the runner up in 1983 as well as Wendy Larry at Old Dominion.

 It’s been quite a year for VanDerveer and the Cardinal.
 The team was forced on the road for nearly 10 weeks because of the coronavirus.
 They’ll have spent 86 days in hotels during this nomadic season according to ESPN.